 Opportunities for Non-Accredited Investors

-The good news is, in 2012 the Jumpstart Our Business Startups Act (JOBS) was passed to make it less difficult for small business startups to raise more capital and boost economic growth via job creation.
+The good news is that in 2012, the Jumpstart Our Business Startups Act (JOBS) was passed to make it less difficult for small business startups to raise more capital and boost economic growth via job creation.

-In 2015, the SEC made if possible for non-accredited investors to participate in certain types of investments, like crowdfunding, that were previously only offered to accredited investors.
-More and more of these online crowdfunding platforms are popping up with much lower minimum investment requirements (Fundrise, RealtyMogul, Rich Uncles etc.,).
+In 2015, the SEC made it possible for non-accredited investors to participate in certain types of investments, like crowdfunding, that were previously only offered to accredited investors.
+More and more online crowdfunding platforms are popping up with much lower minimum investment requirements (Fundrise, RealtyMogul, Rich Uncles, etc.).

 The following investment opportunities are available to non-accredited investors:

-• Equity Crowdfunding – Pooling money into a startup in exchange for equity shares.
+- Equity Crowdfunding: Pooling money into a startup in exchange for equity shares.
 Be aware that even if the startup is successful, investors won’t see any return on investment until the company goes public.
-On average, it takes over 8 years for a company to go public.
+On average, a company takes over eight years to go public.

 Limits for Non-Accredited Investors